Hemath-life/02_py_SnakeGame/README.md

 <h5>Execute:
   You can excutetpython main.py
    (or)
-  In terminal exute sudo ./Sake.sh
+  In terminal exute sudo ./Snake.sh
+    - give execute permission on the snake file
+    - you can execute via terminal or else double click the snake.sh file
   </h5>

 <h3>Controls</h3>